oscar-bender-stone/honors-thesis/source/foundations.typ

 @original_lambda_calculus.
 However, it was quickly shown to be inconsistent, via the Kleene-Rosser paradox, but was fixed in 1936 with a revision
 @church_revised_calculus.
-He then restricted it further in 1940 with simple type theory @church_simple_types, which is the basis today for most proof assistants.
+He then restricted it further in 1940 with simple type theory @church_simple_types, which is the starting point for most modern proof assistants.
 For additional context, please consult @laan_type_history.

 We first review Church's revised (pure) untyped Lambda Calculus.

 #definition(
   [
-    The *Untyped Lambda Calculus (ULC)* is given by the following judgements, where $Lambda$ is the *set of terms*.
+    The *Untyped Lambda Calculus (ULC)* is given by two components.
+The *terms* $t in Lambda$ are defined recursively in @ulc_terms.

     #judgement(
       rules: (